501(c)(7) nonprofit · San Diego, CA

 learned by living them

-Activity Advocates takes IDD youth and teens ages 13–22 into their community — with trained staff at their side — to build the real-world skills that lead to independence.
+Activity Advocates takes IDD young adults into their community — with trained staff at their side — to build the real-world skills that lead to greater independence.

 We don't simulate life in a classroom.
 We go out into San Diego — and practice it.
 Every outing is a structured, staff-led experience designed to build confidence, independence, and real capability.